 NC Choices launched their website, Meatsuite, to help customers connect with locally produced high quality meats in bulk.

 Find operating farmers markets and farms making deliveries or offering alternate pickup locations.
 Groups are working to collect information on which farms and local food vendors are currently offering alternatives to farmers markets.
 The information in these document will be updated as regularly as possible.
+Farmers markets can be found on this map.

 Farms with local pick-up: click here for the current list